 New Jersey Divorce Mediation Checklist & Tips

 The process of a divorce can be extremely stressful for you and your family.
 It’s important to properly prepare for divorce mediation and know what to expect.
 Choosing mediation is an excellent first step towards making your divorce run as smoothly as possible.
-Below is a divorce mediation checklist of helpful tips to keep in mind as well.
+Below are some additional helpful tips to keep in mind as well.

 Divorce and Separation Mediation Tips

 1. Hire a skilled mediator

 Hiring the right divorce mediator is the most important step in the process.
 It’s crucial to find someone you can trust and who will guide you through the process.
 Many people think that all mediators are the same, and to just find the one with the lowest fees.
 You will need someone who is able to resolve the complex issues at hand, which requires a lot of expertise, experience, and knowledge.

 2. Actively participate in the divorce mediation process

 The whole point of divorce mediation is to come to an agreement peacefully and to resolve a divorce amicably.
 It’s important to enter mediation with an open mind and understand that neither party is going to get everything that they want.
 Don’t rely on how you believe divorce mediation should go, but focus on reaching a fair agreement between both parties.

 3. Ask the right questions